 Essentially, and this is a gross oversimplification, Acorns takes little bits of money in a process called micro-investing and invests it through a variety of stocks and bonds to build you an investment portfolio.
 This type of investment portfolio is known as an exchange-traded fund or ETF.

-Because Acorns is targeted toward people who don’t have a lot of start-up capital, it uses a lot of small investments.
+Since Acorns targets people who don’t have a lot of start-up capital, it uses a lot of small investments.
 Additionally, Acorns is a robo-advisor, meaning it robotically advises your investments rather than meeting with a traditional financial planning professional.
 This makes it perfect for beginners or those without a robust retirement account.

 Different types of portfolios will be offered based on a questionnaire you fill out before beginning, and you choose the Acorns plan you want.
 The service also has a banking option that works in tandem with your investment portfolio.

-All-in-all, Acorns is a long-term investment strategy focused on building your retirement funds.
+Acorns is a long-term investment strategy focused on building your retirement funds.
 Depending on your age and financial situation, Acorns can advise how aggressively you should or shouldn’t invest.
-If you’d like to dig in and learn more about this unique investing service, check out this Acorns review that goes in-depth to really explore the service.

 Acorns accounts

-The accounts offered are Acorns Personal, Acorns Personal Plus, and Acorns Premium.
-Each plan costs less than $10 a month and works with or without an Acorns checking account.
+The primary Acorns accounts offered are Bronze, Silver, and Gold.
+Each plan costs less than $15 a month and works with or without an Acorns checking account.
 You also have the option of earning additional portfolio options by shopping with Acorns retailers or making friend referrals.

 Acorns has investment, retirement and banking options.
 You also have access to ATMs and direct deposits that integrate with Acorns’ investment platform.
 The investment option on its own charges low-cost monthly management fees, but allows you to customize your experience based on your age and needs.
 It does this by assessing your risk tolerance and creating a diversified portfolio.